-Arbitrageurs buy a fraction of the portfolio u, which is the portfolio that hedgers want to sell to hedge their endowment risk.
-They buy a larger fraction of u, hence supplying more insurance to hedgers, when their coefficient of dynamic risk aversion $A(w_t)$ is smaller and the hedgers' risk-aversion coefficient α is larger.
-The degree of insurance supplied by arbitrageurs also depends on the hedgers' intertemporal hedging demand, as reflected through the function $F'(w_t)$.
-When hedgers are short-lived, $F(w_t) = 0$ and hence $F'(w_t) = 0$.
+Substituting (22) back into (18), we find that the arbitrageurs' position in the risky assets in equilibrium is hedge their endowment risk.
+They buy a larger fraction of u, hence supplying more insurance to hedgers, when their coefficient of dynamic risk aversion $A(w_t)$ is smaller and hedgers' risk-aversion coefficient α is larger.
+The degree of insurance supplied by arbitrageurs also depends on hedgers' intertemporal hedging demand, as reflected through the function $F'(w_t)$.
+When hedgers are shortlived, $F(w_t) = 0$ and hence $F'(w_t) = 0$.
 When instead they are long-lived, our numerical solutions indicate that $F'(w_t) > 0$.
-Therefore, the hedgers' intertemporal hedging motive makes them demand more insurance from arbitrageurs.
-The intuition is that hedgers seek to hedge against the event that arbitrageurs will become poorer in the future because in that event insurance will be supplied to them at worse terms.
-Arbitrageurs become poorer when assets they have bought from hedgers under-perform.
-An individual hedger can hedge against that event by selling an even larger amount of those assets to arbitrageurs.
-As a consequence, the intertemporal hedging demand makes the hedgers collectively demand more insurance from arbitrageurs.
+Therefore, hedgers' intertemporal hedging motive makes them demand more insurance from arbitrageurs.
+The intuition is that hedgers seek to hedge against the possibility that arbitrageurs become poorer in the future because in that event insurance will be supplied to them at worse terms.
+Arbitrageurs become poorer when the assets they have bought from hedgers underperform.
+An individual hedger can hedge against that possibility by selling an even larger amount of those assets to arbitrageurs.
+As a consequence, the intertemporal hedging demand makes hedgers collectively demand more insurance from arbitrageurs.